 Parking is very limited and there is often a queue.
 We encourage patients and visitors to use public transport, cycle, or to be dropped off at the hospital.

-There is a taxi rank outside the main entrance and free phones to book cabs at the main entrance or the entrance to the Golden Jubilee Wing.
+There is a taxi rank outside the Hambleden Wing (main) entrance.
+There are free phones to book cabs at the Hambleden Wing entrance and the Golden Jubilee Wing entrance.

 There are 20 marked parking spaces across the site for drivers who are registered disabled and have a valid blue badge.
 There is no charge for parking in these spaces.

 Blue badge holders can also park in any marked public bay for free when on site, as a patient or visitor.

 - Up to 2 hours: £5.00

 - Then £2.00 per hour or part hour

 - Night charge 10pm to 7am: £2.00

 Parking is paid for in cash before you leave the car park.
 Payment machines are:

 - at the Hambleden Wing main entrance